sunovivid/Perturbed-Attention-Guidance/README.md

 ## How to Use PAG
 ### Overview

 This repository is based on [SusungHong/Self-Attention-Guidance](https://github.com/SusungHong/Self-Attention-Guidance), which is based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion).
 The environment setup and the pretrained models are the same as the original repository.
 The main difference is that the sampling code is modified to support perturbed-attention guidance.
-Please refer to [How to use PAG in guided-diffusion](#How-to-use-PAG-in-guided-diffusion)
+Please refer to [Using PAG in Guided-Diffusion](#Using-PAG-in-Guided-Diffusion) for environment setup and sampling.

 If you're interested in utilizing PAG with Stable Diffusion, we have made available a [🤗🧨diffusers community pipeline](https://huggingface.co/hyoungwoncho/sd_perturbed_attention_guidance) on the HuggingFace Hub.
 There's no need to download the entire source code; simply specifying the `custom_pipeline` argument to **hyoungwoncho/sd_perturbed_attention_guidance** with the latest diffusers library (v0.27) is all that's required.
 Example code is provided in `sd_pag_demo.ipynb`.

-### Simple Usage with Stable Diffusion
+### Using PAG in Stable Diffusion

 ```
 from diffusers import StableDiffusionPipeline